Centre for Innovation in Francophone Immigration

 Promotional Strategy for Francophone Immigration in Northern Ontario

-The Réseau du Nord, through the Carrefour francophone de Sudbury, is developing a promotional strategy to make Northern Ontario a destination of choice for Francophone immigration candidates.
-This project will include, among other things, a baseline, consultations with stakeholders, the development of a visual identity and a concerted promotional strategy.
+The Réseau du Nord, through the Carrefour francophone de Sudbury, has developed a promotional strategy aimed at making Northern Ontario a destination of choice for Francophone immigration candidates.
+The deliverables of this project include, among other things, a baseline, consultations with stakeholders, the development of a visual identity and a concerted promotional strategy.
 The strategy will provide a clear vision of the actions to be taken during the 2025-2030 period to attract more French-speaking candidates and thus support the vitality and economic development of Francophone communities in Northern Ontario.

 Francophone Immigrant Workforce in Early Childhood – Identification and Selection